 If you have a pet, you know how stressful it can be to leave them alone for long periods of time.
 There are a lot of companies out there that support and encourage employees bringing their pets to work when it will make their lives easier.
 But most of the time it comes down to the building rules and regulations.

-Just by having pet-friendly amenities like waste stations, relief areas, or even daycare centers - you can open the door to so many potential new tenants based on this one policy alone.
+On top of that, just by having pet-friendly amenities like waste stations, relief areas, or even daycare centers - you can open the door to so many potential new tenants based on this one policy alone.

 Parking can be one of the biggest hassles when you’re operating in a major city or area with long, cold winters.
 It’s expensive and takes a lot of time to find a spot if there’s no dedicated parking lot or garage for your building.